brentvollebregt/nitratine.net/posts/how-to-get-stored-wifi-passwords-in-windows/post.md

 A while ago I made a tutorial on [Getting WiFi Passwords With Python](/blog/post/get-wifi-passwords-with-python/) which provides a script that automates the following process.
 For those that don't want to install Python, this is how to identify stored WiFi passwords manually.

 ## Identifying the Target Profile
-First you need to identify the profile associated with the stored WiFi connection.
+First, you need to identify the profile associated with the stored WiFi connection.
 To do this, open the command prompt and execute the following.

 ```bash
 netsh wlan show profiles